nganntt/NSGAII_DT/README.md

 Evolutionary Algorithms"; However, it is simplifed by simple parameters of cars and environment condition.
 The scenarios of the testing is heading car is hitted by the behind car: 2 cars are launched with particular distance and speeds.
 Speed of car1 and car2 is unchange.
 The condition of critical situation, car2 hits car1, is speed of car1 is less than 10 and distance of two car is less than 20 meter.
 The purpose of test designer is finding critical test scenarios by integrating DT into NSGAII quickly.
-The selection's scenario has to satisfy two objective:
+The selection's scenario has to satisfy two objectives:
   1. distance of two car small enough
   2. Speed of second car get max.